Workshop as part of GIScience 2021; 27. September 2021, online

 The 3rd SC&AI Workshop will bring together researchers from different disciplines to work on cognitively inspired spatial artificial systems.

-This full-day workshop will offer a highly interactive setting.
+This (about) half-day workshop will offer a highly interactive setting.
 Participants will discuss in small multi-disciplinary groups during several topic blocks that will structure the workshop day; each such block will be introduced by short oral presentations (see below).
 We target (sketches of) innovative solutions and/or relevant research questions and approaches, which can then be pursued further, as outcomes of these discussions.
 We further aim for participants learning from each other, and identifying common interests and complimentary knowledge and skills for potential future joint work.

 Expressions of Interest